-Figure 1-1 shows the amount of renewable energy in quadrillion British thermal units (Btu) consumed in the U.S. from 1949 to 2020 as provided by the U.S. Energy Information Administration (EIA).
+Figure 1-1 shows the amount of renewable energy in quadrillion British thermal units (Btu) consumed in the U.S. from 1949 to 2021 as provided by the U.S. Energy Information Administration (EIA).
 Until the early 2000s hydroelectricity and woody biomass were the dominant sources of renewable energy.
 Since then biofuels (mainly corn-based ethanol), wind and solar have increased rapidly as sources of renewable energy.
-In 2020, biofuels, wind and solar combined contributed 54 percent of the 11.6 quadrillion Btu of renewable energy consumed in the U.S., reducing hydroelectricity's share to 22 percent.
+In 2021, biofuels, wind and solar combined contributed 59 percent of the 12.2 quadrillion Btu of renewable energy consumed in the U.S., reducing hydroelectricity's share to 19 percent.
 The two main factors that caused the rise in corn-ethanol use as a fuel are its use as a replacement for the oxygenating additive MTBE in gasoline, which started being phased out in 2000, and the Federal Renewable Fuel Standard, first authorized in the 2005 Energy Policy Act and then expanded in 2007, which created mandates for the production of biofuels.
-This rapid increase in corn-ethanol has since slowed and even turned into a decline in 2012 in line with declining U.S. gasoline demand.

-Figure 1-1: Renewable energy consumption in the U.S. (1949-2020) (Data source: Energy Information Administration (EIA) [1])
+Figure 1-1: Renewable energy consumption in the U.S. (1949-2021) (Data source: Energy Information Administration (EIA) [1])

 The rapid increase in wind energy started with the introduction of the Federal Production Tax Credit (PTC) in 1992, and continued with the enacting of renewable portfolio standards (RPS) in a number of states.
-The rapid expansion in solar capacity installations is attributed to a combination of state RPS, financial incentives offered by the federal government as part of the 2008/2009 economic recovery packages and the declining cost of installing photovoltaic systems.
+The rapid expansion in solar capacity installations is attributed to a combination of state RPS, financial incentives offered by the federal government and the declining cost of installing photovoltaic systems.
 These federal incentives for solar energy include the modification of the 30 percent Investment Tax Credit (ITC) to remove the \$2,000 cap and to allow utilities access to the ITC, the provision for investors to take a 30 percent cash grant in lieu of the ITC and PTC, and the provision of extra funds for the U.S. Department of Energy (DOE) loan guarantee program.